 In the Sciences, the primary source of information is articles published in journals (periodicals).
 These articles can be found through the databases you'll find by clicking on the "Find Articles / Use Databases" tab above.

 - Choose a likely database or index and search it with some of the terms you have been encountering in your background research.

 - When you find useful articles, copy them or download them and be sure to copy down their full bibliographic citation including title, author, volume, pages, year of publication, and journal title.

 - Determine if the Library has the periodical.
-Some indexes have direct links to the full text of the articles but if the index you are using does not you will have to check the Library Catalog to see if the Library has a subscription to the journal and get the electronic version through the Library catalog or the print version (if we do not have an electronic version) in the Periodical Room.
+Some databases or indexes have direct links to the full text of the articles but if the one you are using does not you will have to check the Library Catalog to see if the Library has a subscription to the journal and get the electronic version through the Library catalog or the print version (if we do not have an electronic version) in the Periodical Room.
 There are some journals we do not have; these may be requested through Interlibrary Loan, a quick, free (to students and employees of BYU) service for getting items from other libraries.